local-first-web/auth/README.md

 > 🚧 **This is a work in progress**

-## Why?
+## Why

-📱🤝 You're building a [local-first](http://inkandswitch.com/local-first.html) app to enable distributed collaboration [without a central server](http://medium.com/all-the-things/a-web-application-with-no-web-server-61000a6aed8f).
+🤝 You're building a [local-first](http://inkandswitch.com/local-first.html) app to enable distributed collaboration [without a central server](http://medium.com/all-the-things/a-web-application-with-no-web-server-61000a6aed8f).

-👩🏾🔑 You want to **authenticate** users and manage their **permissions**.
+🔑 You want to **authenticate** users and manage their **permissions**.

-🚫☁ You **don't** want to depend on a centralized authentication server or a key management service.
+🚫 You **don't** want to depend on a centralized authentication server or a key management service.

-👌💙 You want to provide a **easy and seamless experience** to users creating and joining teams
+💙 You want to provide a **easy and seamless experience** to users creating and joining teams

-👨🏾‍💻🤪 You **don't** want to expose any of the underlying cryptographic complexity.
+🤔 You **don't** want to expose any of the underlying cryptographic complexity.

-## How?
+## How

 This library solves the following problems without requiring a server or any other central source of truth: